Parimatch1/SV-Guides-Revamped/Session Procedures Overview.md

 * Respected Inmate can spectate without permission.
 * Certified High Rank can spectate without permission.
 * GA Certified Administrator can spectate shifts and trainings without permission.
-* GA Head Administrator+ can spectate shifts and trainings without permission.
-* GA Game Administrator+ can spectate shifts without permission.
+* Community Management Members+ can spectate without permission.
 * OC can spectate shifts and trainings with the host's permission.
 * Prison Commissioner with EHR and Board of Governors+ can grant one other person spectator permissions.
 * Branch Diversity Team+ can bypass the spectator limit for one other person.
 * Up to 3 people can spectate a session.
 Chief of Staff+ and bypassed users do not count towards this limit.
 * You cannot interfere with/disturb the session in any way.
-* You can grant spectator permissions as long as you are in the same server as the session.
+* When granting spectator permissions you must be in the same server as the session.
 * You are expected to assist with disturbers and raiders.
 * You must leave if ordered by the host, regardless of rank/role.